ngpinjie/cpd-installation-scripts/README.md

 ### install_cpd.sh

 This script performs the following tasks:
-1. Installs container runtime.
+1. Installs Docker as the container runtime.
-2. Sets up a client workstation.
+2. Sets up the cpd-cli for IBM Cloud Pak for Data.
-3. Configures environment variables.
-4. Logs into OpenShift cluster.
-5. Applies necessary OLM and CR configurations.
+3. Creates and sources environment variables for the OpenShift cluster.
+4. Updates the global image pull secret with IBM entitlement credentials.
+5. Creates necessary projects (namespaces) in OpenShift.
-6. Installs various components like Analytics Engine, Watson Studio, DataStage, and more.
+6. Installs Certificate Manager and License Service.
+7. Installs the Scheduling Service.
+8. Applies CRI-O settings to the cluster.
+9. Authorizes instance topology for Cloud Pak for Data.
+10. Sets up foundational services and ConfigMaps for Cloud Pak for Data.
+11. Installs Cloud Pak for Data platform operators and operands.
+12. Retrieves the URL and admin credentials for the Cloud Pak for Data instance.

 ## Usage
 1. Clone the repository: